Meet the team

 Peter joined the British Red Cross in April 2018 and is the Cash Technology Analyst.
 He is responsible for exploring new ways in which technology can be used effectively within cash programmes.
 After completing his BSc in Business Computing Systems, Peter initially worked as a software developer, systems analyst and project manager within the private sector in Switzerland, New Zealand and the UK.
 Since 2007 he has worked in the International Development sector, configuring and implementing micro-finance systems across Africa and Asia, working with a combination of mobile-money platforms, cloud systems and information management databases.

-Team assistant, Cash & Markets
+Team Coordinator, Cash & Markets

 Cash School Manager, Cash & Markets